rome/tools/internal/compiler/lint/rules/react/noArrayIndexKey.test.md

   ℹ See https://reactjs.org/docs/lists-and-keys.html#keys for more information.

+  ⚠ This diagnostic refers to a file that does not exist

  lint/react/noArrayIndexKey/reject/1/file.tsx:2:7 lint/react/noArrayIndexKey ━━━━━━━━━━━━━━━━━━━━━━━

   ✖ Avoid using array index as key property in an element.

   ℹ See https://reactjs.org/docs/lists-and-keys.html#keys for more information.

+  ⚠ This diagnostic refers to a file that does not exist

 ```